wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 <a name="PenTest"></a>

-### PenTest+
+### CompTIA PenTest+

 https://www.whizlabs.com/comptia-pentest/

-### CASP+
+### CompTIA CASP+

+CASP+ satisfies <a target="_blank" href="https://public.cyber.mil/cw/cwmp/dod-approved-8570-baseline-certifications/">Baseline Certification for DoD IAT (Information Assurance Technical) Level III</a>, IAM (Information Assurance Management) Level II, and IASAE (Information Assurance Security Architecture and Engineering) level I and II jobs.

+First pass CompTIA Network+ and Security+ certifications.

 <a target="_blank" href="https://www.comptia.org/certifications/comptia-advanced-security-practitioner">
-CASP+ (CompTIA Advanced Security Practioner) exam CAS-003</a> is for practitioners — not managers — at the advanced skill level of cybersecurity -- implementing solutions policies and frameworks.
+CompTIA CASP+ (CompTIA Advanced Security Practioner) exam CAS-004</a> is for practitioners — not managers — at the advanced skill level of cybersecurity -- implementing solutions policies and frameworks.

+<a target="_blank" href="https://www.comptia.org/testing/testing-options/about-comptia-performance-exams/performance-based-questions-explained">Performance-based questions (PBQs)</a> test a candidate’s ability to solve problems in a simulated environment that approximates a virtual environment with a firewall, network diagram, terminal window, or operating system.

-For $396 for COMPTia members or $466 USD (or $799 with retake and $849 with Labs), you'll have 165 minutes to answer 90 multiple-choice and "hands-on, performance-based" questions, for pass/fail grading.
+At $396 for CompTIA members or $466 USD (or $799 with retake and $849 with Labs), you'll have 165 minutes (2.5 hours) to answer 90 multiple-choice and <strong>"hands-on, performance-based"</strong> questions, for pass/fail grading.
 The domains:

    1. 19% Risk Management
    2. 25% Enterprise Security Architecture